 What's being done

-Intensive water monitoring started in 2014 and will end in 2015.
+Intensive water monitoring was completed in 2015.

 - Kohlman Lake Total Maximum Daily Load Implementation Plan - Draft